MarieRoald/matcouply/docs/optimization.rst

 * *Multi-matrix* penalties are penalties that penalise behaviour across multiple :math:`\mathbf{B}_i`-matrices at once (e.g. the PARAFAC2 constraint: :meth:`matcouply.penalties.Parafac2`).
-* *Matrix-wise* penalties are penalties full matrices (or columns of full matrices) at once (e.g. total variation regularisation: :meth:`matcouply.penalties.TotalVariationPenalty`) and can be applied either to the :math:`\mathbf{B}_i`-matrices, or the :math:`\mathbf{C}`-matrix with no.
+* *Matrix-wise* penalties are penalties full matrices (or columns of full matrices) at once (e.g. total variation regularization: :meth:`matcouply.penalties.TotalVariationPenalty`) and can be applied either to the :math:`\mathbf{B}_i`-matrices, or the :math:`\mathbf{C}`-matrix with no.
 * Finally, *row-wise* penalties are penalties that single rows (or elements) of a matrix at a time (e.g. non-negativity: :meth:`matcouply.penalties.NonNegativity`.
 These penalties can be applied to